 Allen was born in Denver, Colorado, USA.
 He began his professional career in 1976 by accident.
 After graduating from University with a BSc in radio and television production, one of his friends dared him to take part in a comedy night in Detroit.
 It all started as harmless fun, but the likeable and talented young comic was immediately offered parts in local TV commercials.
 From there, he appeared on the cable comedy show Some Semblance of Sanity, and following a move to Los Angeles, Tim became a regular performer at The Comedy Store doing stand-up appearances on late-night talk shows.

 Despite his very limited acting experience, he rose to fame in the sitcom Home Improvement playing the main character Tim ‘Tool-Man’ Taylor.
-In 1994, he starred in the highest grossing movie of the year, Disney’s The Santa Clause.
+In 1994, he starred in the highest grossing movie of the year, Disney’s The Santa Claus.
 A year later, Tim provided the voice of Buzz Lightyear in the animated blockbuster Toy Story.
-Other notable movie roles include Galaxy Quest (alongside Sigourney Weaver and Alan Rickman), Santa Clause 2, The Shaggy Dog, Santa Clause 3, and Crazy on the Outside.
+Other notable movie roles include Galaxy Quest (alongside Sigourney Weaver and Alan Rickman), Santa Claus 2, The Shaggy Dog, Santa Claus 3, and Crazy on the Outside.

 But despite the good times as a movie star, Tim Allen has certainly had some tough times and he does not and he doesn’t claim to be the ‘perfect Christian’.
 On the contrary, he admits that his life’s deepest struggles and the consequences of his far from perfect behaviour are what caused him to turn to Christ.

 It began when, as a young man, he battled with addiction and alcoholism.